Cable and Register the Firewall

 3. Specify the Management Center/SCC Registration Key.

-This key is a one-time registration key of your choice that you will also specify on the management center when you register the firewall.
+This key is a one-time registration key of your choice that you will also specify on the Firewall Management Center when you register the firewall.
 The registration key must be between 2 and 36 characters.
 Valid characters include alphanumerical characters (A–Z, a–z, 0–9) and the hyphen (-).
-This ID can be used for multiple firewalls registering to the management center.
+This ID can be used for multiple firewalls registering to the Firewall Management Center.

 4. Specify a NAT ID.

-This ID is a unique, one-time string of your choice that you will also specify on the management center.
+This ID is a unique, one-time string of your choice that you will also specify on the Firewall Management Center.
 We recommend that you specify the NAT ID even if you know the IP addresses of both devices.
 The NAT ID must be between 2 and 36 characters.
 Valid characters include alphanumerical characters (A–Z, a–z, 0–9) and the hyphen (-).
-This ID cannot be used for any other firewalls registering to the management center.
+This ID cannot be used for any other firewalls registering to the Firewall Management Center.
 The NAT ID is used in combination with the IP address to verify that the connection is coming from the correct device; only after authentication of the IP address/NAT ID will the registration key be checked.

 Step 6